Henry Friendly: Private practice

 While still a clerk for Brandeis, Friendly received an offer to be an associate professor at Harvard Law School, which the justice pressed him to accept, as he often wished for his clerks to enter academia or public life.
 Between a choice to assume the professorship or enter private practice, Friendly chose the latter, becoming an associate in the prominent white-shoe law firm of Root, Clark, Buckner, Howland & Ballantine (later Dewey Ballantine) in September 1928.
-He was willing to sacrifice pay for a career in history, though did not share the same enthusiasm for legal scholarship and declined to be a professor.
+He was willing to sacrifice pay for a career in history, though did not share the same enthusiasm for legal scholarship and declined to be a law professor.
 He had also explored the possibility of joining the Interstate Commerce Commission but became determined to work privately in New York.
-A practice in law offered independence and financial stability, qualities for which he yearned.
+A practice in law offered independence and financial stability, both of which he desired.

 Harvard professor and future Justice Felix Frankfurter (pictured) served as a mentor to Friendly during both his undergraduate and graduate years, arranging for him positions at Harvard Law School.

 Elitism and antisemitism had been pervasive in law firms.
 His record at Harvard Law School made him a natural candidate for any New York firm, but antisemitism undermined Friendly's choices.
 Root, Clark was among the few firms in Wall Street to hire Jews in addition to having a Jewish partner, a characteristic which attracted him: "it was the only place in New York that a Jew could get a job."
 He interviewed also at Sullivan & Cromwell, which also permitted Jews, though turned down an offer after undergoing a series of interviews, suspecting them to be predicated on antisemitic beliefs and the offer due only to his having been president of the Harvard Law Review.

 For 31 years, Friendly stayed in private practice, where his specialty evolved into a combination of administrative, common-carrier, and appellate law.
 After passing the New York bar in 1928, he developed an outstanding reputation during his years as an attorney from 1928 to 1959.
 He had begun in September 1928 at Root, Clark, where he eventually was made a partner on January 2, 1937.